-Having protein powder mixed with water, unsweetened almond milk or fat free milk a few hours before bed can greatly aid with muscle repair.
+Having protein powder mixed with water, unsweetened almond milk, or fat-free milk a few hours before bed can greatly aid muscle repair.

 This is one of my favorites!
 Acupuncture is a natural opiate release in the body.
 It helps to quiet the mind and the fascia.

 It can provide short-term or long-term relief.
 Every individual will respond differently to this type of treatment.

 However, make sure you find an acupuncturist that you trust and one that specializes in back pain.